rks101/eglinux/README.md

 ```
 Note:- LSB is Linux Standard Base.
 If you are more interested, after this article you can refer to [what is LSB](https://wiki.linuxfoundation.org/lsb/start) and [LSB Specs](https://refspecs.linuxfoundation.org/lsb.shtml).
 To maintain the flow, continue reading.

-TIMTOWTDI: you can use /etc/os-release
+TIMTOWTDI (There Is More Than One Way To Do It): you can use /etc/os-release
 ```
 $ cat /etc/os-release
 NAME="Ubuntu"